 As elsewhere, some traditional foods are only eaten (and for sale) during certain times of year.
 Panettone, the Milanese take on fruitcake, is only served around Christmas.
 Colomba, a form of Panettone shaped like a dove, is saved for Easter.
 Frittele (Venetian fritters) and Crostoli (fried dough shaped in long twisted ribbons like the “Angel’s Wings” found in part of the Midwest) are a must during Carnival.
 Usually the time-limited treat is tied to a festival or the day of a city’s patron saint.

 Italians deserve their friendly, extroverted reputation, and are more than happy to help guests explore their culture and its traditions, especially when it comes to food and drink.
 Italy has a strong hospitality culture, and food makes a strong part of that.
 With a few of the tips above, you’re sure to make a good impression!
 Want to explore Italian cuisine and culture for yourself?
-Our custom Italy vacation packages are the perfect way to discover the delights of this magnificent country.
+Our custom Italy tour packages are the perfect way to discover the delights of this magnificent country.